Ysn4Irix/oneAvatar/README.md

 2. **background** : Background color of the avatar either a hex code or your can put random to get random color <br />
 3. **bold** : text can bold or not <br />
 4. **rounded** : avatar can be a circle (True) or a rectangle (false) <br />
 5. **fullname** : fullname of user if there is a space we subtracte first letter of the first word and the last word otherwise we subtracte the first & second letter <br />
+6. **APIKEY** : Your API Key

 #### Example response